 Online Charts: Enjoy what you see on this website ?
 Join us !
 A one off payment of £25 gets you permanent membership.
 Access 1667 "Full Screen" charts online, on PC, Mac or iPad.
 Use for planning and research.
 UK, Ireland, Spain, Portugal, Netherlands, Belgium, W.Med, Atlantic, Caribbean, Brazil etc.

-"Charts for SeaClear" at £29.50 are without a doubt the cheapest way for you to get 800+charts plus a tried and tested navigation program (AIS and GPS compatible) ...all in one easy to use package that will turn your laptop into a real time chartplotter.
-2013 edition now available with tide tables built in, and free ANDROID CHARTS.
-International areas inc. Spain and Portugal, and Belgium/Netherlands also available.
+"Charts for SeaClear" at £29.50 is without a doubt the cheapest way for you to get 800+charts plus tried and tested chart plotter software (AIS and GPS compatible) ...all in one easy to use package that will turn multiple PCs/ laptops (and also Android tablets) into a real time chartplotters.
+Jan 2014 edition now available with charts dated 20th Dec 2013 and 2014 tide tables built in.
+International areas inc. Netherlands and Belgium Spain and Portugal,

 Tide Times: HW & LW.
 For the first time ever on the web...
-Proper 2013 monthly tide tables, NOT just the next 7 days predictions.
-Daily tide times, month by month, 400 UK & Ireland locations.
+Proper 2014 monthly tide tables, NOT just the next 7 days predictions.
+Daily tide times, month by month Jan to Dec, 400 UK & Ireland locations.
 Useful for any coastal or waterborne activity, and prepared using official data.
 Yachtsmen and Boaters no more working out secondary port times... just look them up here.
-Browse your area for 2013 tide tables: South of England East England Scotland West of England, Wales and IoM Ireland Channel Isles
+Browse your area for long range tide tables: South of England East England Scotland West of England, Wales and IoM Ireland Channel Isles

 Marine Business Directory: Our Directory lists almost 4000 marine businesses, search by area, harbour, category, or any mixture of these.
 Access from the individual harbour pages or browse all The Business Directory